Yip/Jump Music: Legacy

 Johnston would later re-record 'Casper' for three separate albums, Continued Story (1985), Merry Christmas (1988), and It's Spooky (1989), the latter of which is a studio take and appeared only as a bonus track on the CD edition.
 On Johnston's online store, Yip/Jump is referred to as 'The most popular Daniel Johnston album of all.'

 In 1987, The Dead Milkmen would include a cover of "Rocket Ship" on their album Bucky Fellini.
 The following year, Johnston collaborators Jad Fair and Kramer recorded a version of "King Kong" for their album Roll Out The Barrel, featuring Kim Gordon and Thurston Moore.
 In 1989, Half Japanese, a group that featured both Fair and Kramer, recorded "I Live For Love" for their album The Band That Would Be King.
 In 1990, Yo La Tengo recorded a version of "Speeding Motorcycle" on their album Fakebook, and a year later, The Pastels recorded their version.

 By 1993, Kurt Cobain had included Yip/Jump Music at number 35 in his top 50 albums list, and The Bartlebees recorded a cover of "Casper The Friendly Ghost".
 The following year Kathy McCarty released her Daniel Johnston tribute album, Dead Dog's Eyeball, which featured four songs from Yip/Jump Music - "Rocket Ship", "Sorry Entertainer", "Museum of Love" and "The Creature".
 That same year, Half Japanese included a cover of "King Kong" on their album BOO!
 Live In Europe 1992.
 In 1995, "Casper The Friendly Ghost" was featured in the cult film Kids, and Mary Lou Lord covered "Speeding Motorcycle" for her self-titled EP.

 Groovie Ghoulies covered "Love Defined" on a split 10 inch EP, released in 1999.

 On the 2004 album The Late Great Daniel Johnston, four selections from Yip/Jump Music were included: Clem Snide's version of "Don't Let the Sun Go Down on Your Grievances", Calvin Johnson's "Sorry Entertainer", Starlight Mints' "Dead Lover's Twisted Heart" and Tom Waits' "King Kong".
+Waits also included the latter on his 2006 album Orphans: Brawlers, Bawlers & Bastards.
 In 2005, Kathy McCarty released an extended version of "Dead Dogs Eyeball", featuring an abridged version of "Worried Shoes".
 In 2006, Robert Deeble covered "Speeding Motorcycle" and the tribute album I Killed The Monster was released, featuring Dot Allison performing "Don't Let The Sun Go Down On Your Grievances" and Sufjan Stevens' "Worried Shoes".
 In 2008, B. Fleischmann covered "King Kong" on his album Angst Is Not A Weltanschauung!.